How Rewritelyapp works

 The Disclosure Bundle, the artifact we sell

 At export, Cloud Run + headless Chrome compiles a 14-page PDF: every polished document, every edit annotated with reasoning, every detector verdict from real API runs, voice fingerprint summary, and a ready-to-paste disclosure sentence.
-SHA-256 signed and timestamped via Cloud KMS.
+SHA-256 signed and timestamped via (server signing in development).
 This is the artifact your reviewer can accept, not a chat log.

 Why Skills can’t: no PDF generation, no signed artifacts, no reproducible audit trail.
 See a sample →